ellioseven/next-firebase-testing/README.md

 - Microbundle: Allows packages to effectively share code between each other, with a much cleaner import syntax, eg: `@foo/service` instead of `@foo/service/src/foo`.
 Microbundle is a simple and easy solution to packaging TypeScript modules.
 - TypeScript: Extremely popular TypeScript subset, I chose TypeScript as it's used on most production systems I work on professionally.

-### App

-### Testing Environments

-Tests are split into two environments, node and browser.
-Certain modules require a specific runtime environment (Ant Design -> Browser, Firebase -> Node).
-To achieve this, different Jest configs are implemented with defined environments and test ignore paths.

 # Todo

 - Find alternative to JSON.stringify for payload data
-- Seed application on boot
 - Run test suite as a GitHub action
 - Cypress integration tests
 - Example application implementation